deepdrive/deepdrive-sim/docs/README.md

 ## Development Tips

-### Commit your VERSION file
+### VERSION file

 This is used for checking compatibility between sim and agents and will update automatically after building in Unreal.
 Please check it in.
+Also if you make a backwards incompatible change, i.e. to the shared memory interface, bump the minor version in the [MAJOR_MINOR_VERSION](Content/Data/MAJOR_MINOR_VERSION) file.

 ### Clean builds